Hendi-arch/bank-transfer-app/README.md

 # Bank Transfer Application Sample

-System should allow users to initiate fund transfers between accounts and internal banks.
+The Bank Transfer Application Sample enables users to initiate fund transfers between accounts and internal banks seamlessly.

 ## Supported Features

-- [x] User Management (login, signup, update and search)
-- [x] User Token Management (create, search and delete)
-- [x] Transaction (create and search)
+- **Authentication & Authorization**: Utilizes JWT (JSON Web Tokens) for secure authentication and RBAC (Role-Based Access Control) for controlling user access to resources.
+- **User Management**: Enables users to perform actions such as logging in, signing up, updating their information, and searching for other users.
+- **User Token Management**: Facilitates the creation, search, and deletion of user tokens for enhanced security and session management.
+- **Transaction Management**: Allows users to initiate fund transfers between accounts and internal banks, with support for creating and searching transactions.
+- **User Role Management**: Provides functionality for creating, searching, and deleting user roles, empowering administrators to manage user permissions effectively.

 ## Installation